Senipah/VBA-Better-Array/docs/api/methods/CopyWithin.md

 # CopyWithin

 ## Description
-The `CopyWithin()` method copies part of an array to another location in the same array and returns it without modifying its length.
-The copyWithin method takes up to three Parameters target, start and end.
+The `CopyWithin()` method copies part of an array to another location in the same array without modifying its length.
+The `CopyWithin` method takes up to three Parameters `Target`, `StartIndex` and `EndIndex`.

 ### Note
 The end argument is optional with the length of the this object as its default value.
 If target is negative, it is treated as length + target where length is the length of the array.
 If start is negative, it is treated as length + start.
 If end is negative, it is treated as length + end.